mikechambers/mikechambers.github.io/source/_posts/2010-05-14-adobe-on-open-markets.markdown

 I think that John Nack has done the [best job of explaining some of the dangers and concerns around this][3]:

 > First, all these conversations tend to get framed in terms of Adobe Flash.
 That's a mistake.
-Apple's decision to deny customers the choice of whether to use Flash on iPads/iPhones is just one part of a bigger, more interesting question: What maximizes innovation & ultimate benefit to customers?&#8230;
+Apple's decision to deny customers the choice of whether to use Flash on iPads/iPhones is just one part of a bigger, more interesting question: What maximizes innovation & ultimate benefit to customers?...
 >
 > You shouldn't care about this stuff because you love or hate Adobe.
 You should care because these issues affect your choices as a customer & a creative person.